-Thanks for the great response on the Granny’s Style Rag Rug I posted a few days ago.
-Due to the request to come up with a tutorial, I woke up early this morning, took step-by-step photos to show you how to fold and sew those tiny triangles and make them into Triangle Fold Coaster.
+Thanks for the great response to the Granny’s Style Rag Rug I posted a few days ago.
+I was asked to create a tutorial, so I woke up early this morning and took step-by-step photos to show you how to fold and sew those tiny triangles and make them into Triangle Fold Coasters.

-Since I have limited fabric scraps to make a big piece of rag rug, I made a small one instead – a coaster.
-It’s a rushed job and not like my previous tutorials which would take up a few days to complete.
-I hope you will think that the quality is good…..
+Since I had limited fabric scraps to make a big rag rug, I made a small one instead—a triangle fold coaster.
+It’s a rushed job, not like my previous tutorials, which took a few days to complete.
+I hope you will think that the quality is good.

-It is now late in the afternoon while I write this post, and I need some super-duper-booster-coffee to keep my eyes wide open.
+It is now late afternoon while I write this post, and I need some super-duper-booster coffee to keep my eyes wide open.

-Though I am tired and left my craft room in a mess because I need to rush out to work this morning.
-However, I am happy and contented with what I have done as long as it is related to creative handicraft and handmade.
+However, I am tired and left my craft room in a mess because I need to rush out to work this morning.
+However, I am happy and content with what I have done as long as it is related to creative handicrafts and handmade.

 Materials and Tools: